beginner46/beginner46.github.io/blog/2021/ising-monte-carlo-1.md

 $$\lim_{n\rarr\infty} \pi_n(\alpha) \stackrel{\color{red}{?}}= \pi(\alpha)$$

 @@colbox-blue
-One of the important results from the study of Markov chains is that if the Markov chain satisfies some specific properties (that is if it is *irreducible*) then it must converge to a stationary distribution that is independent of the initial distribution and is only dependent upon the transition probabilities.
+One of the important results from the study of Markov chains is that if the Markov chain satisfies some specific conditions then it must converge to a stationary distribution that is independent of the initial distribution and is only dependent upon the transition probabilities.
+These conditions are (conditions of *ergodicity*):

+1. **Irreducibility**: Every state is reachable from every other state within finite number of steps.
+2. **Non-periodicity**: After visiting any state it should not be possible to visit the same state with $nk$ steps for $n=1,2,\dots$ and fixed integer $k$.

-What these properties are is not important right now because the MCMC algorithms are cleverly designed to have these properties.
-Refer to \citep{sokal1996} for more details on irreducibility and Markov chains.
+The MCMC algorithms are cleverly designed to have these properties in order to generate states from a fixed distribution.
+Refer to \citep{sokal1996} for more details.

 **So, the main takeaway is that we can generate any distribution of states we want just by simulating some cleverly designed Markov chains and running them for a long time.**
 @@